 Kill me.
 This sauce, along with french fries, tops the list of foods that I can’t be alone with.
 The boundaries are blurry, bordering on dangerously undefined.
 If I wasn’t planning to serve this to friends in a few days, I would have happily taken a spoon to it.
 A large spoon.
 Maybe a ladle.

-The fact of the matter is this – if you make some caramel sauce or hot fudge sauce on your own and pour it over store bought ice cream, it’s basically like a homemade dessert (for one iota of the work).
-Plus, these sauces can be made more than a week ahead and just reheated when the time is right.
-You don’t often find homemade desserts you can make a week ahead, just sayin’.
+The fact of the matter is this – if you make some caramel sauce or hot fudge sauce on your own and pour it over store bought ice cream, it’s basically like a homemade dessert (for much less work).
+Plus, these sauces can be made weeks ahead and just reheated when the time is right.
+You don’t often find homemade desserts you can make weeks ahead, just sayin’.

 Makes about 2 cups

 1 3/4 c. sugar